CoffeeEyes28/CommandLine-Employee-Database/README.md

 # Description
-Command line based program that allows users to view and add employees, roles and departments inside of a company database
+Command line based program that allows users to view and add employees, roles, and departments inside of a company database.